periph/bootstrap/README.md

 - `cmd/flash`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
 It only runs on linux.
+- `cmd/flash-docker`: Downloads an image, modifies a copy to run `setup.sh` upon the first boot then optionally flashes it to an SD card.
+  It requires docker to be installed.
 - `cmd/find-host`: Looks for devices on the local network through mDNS.
 Note that Raspbian Stretch doesn't advertize anymore.